JakobRask/Python/Deep_Learning/Kunskapskontroll_2/README.md

 # Streamlit app

-* Download the files and use pip to install streamlit and streamlit_webrtc
+* Download the files and use pip to install streamlit and streamlit_webrtc (and other libraries from requirements.txt that are not already installed)
 * Run main.py from terminal ("streamlit run main.py")